 What is a lotion bar?

-Lotion bars (especially homemade ones!) use natural ingredients – with NO preservatives.
+DIY lotion bars use natural ingredients – free from preservatives.
 They stay solid at room temperature but melt a little from body heat.

 That makes it easy to apply lotion as needed and store it in a reusable container.
 I even leave mine out on my bathroom counter on a pretty soap dish!